 About Dr. Costello

 Lisa M. Costello, MD, MPH, FAAP, pictured above with her new baby, is a lifelong West Virginian.
 Dr. Costello is an Assistant Professor in the Department Pediatrics at West Virginia University (WVU) and a Pediatric Hospitalist at WVU Medicine Children's Hospital.
-She currently serves as the President-Elect of the West Virginia State Medical Association, immediate past president of the West Virginia Chapter of the American Academy of Pediatrics, and on the Board of Directors for the WV Children's Health Insurance Program.
-She is also an advisor to the WV Department of Health and Human Resources Bureau for Public Health during the COVID-19 pandemic response, and the medical lead for the Joint Information Center within the West Virginia Joint Interagency Task Force For COVID-19.
+She is immediate past president of the West Virginia Chapter of the American Academy of Pediatrics as well as the West Virginia State Medical Association.
+She is also an advisor to the WV Department of Health and Human Resources Bureau for Public Health and serves as the medical lead for the Joint Information Center within the West Virginia Joint Interagency Task Force on COVID-19 and public health matters.